wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 *Presented by* Word of Warning

 ### Saturday 1 October 2016, 12noon-10pm.
 FREE
-**Manchester's manic micro-marathon of the bizarre + the beautiful returns for its 17th year in a non-stop day-long performance takeover.**
+**Manchester's manic micro-marathon of the bizarre + the beautiful returns for its seventeenth year in a non-stop day-long performance takeover.**

-Our annual performance lucky-dip is your chance to sample the different — all for free, with participating artists announced mid-September.
+Our annual performance lucky-dip is your chance to sample the different — all for free, with our participating artists announced in mid-September.

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).